 Haʻakūmalae is the official orchestration of the Hawaiʻ i protocols leadership at Hawaiʻ i Community College and the University of Hawaiʻ i at Hilo.
 As an active member at our Hawaiʻi Community College and in the Hawaiʻi Island Community there are many opportunities and events for engagement in these activities.

 Haʻakūmalae Activity & Announcements:

-Hawaiʻi Community College Alumni Dinner – 75th Anniversary Celebration
+Hawaiʻi Community College Alumni Dinner – Honoring HawCC’s 75th Anniversary

-In recognition of the 75th Anniversary of Hawaiʻi Community College the annual Alumni dinner will begin with a kīpaepae welina and include a hōʻike featuring Unukupukupu.
-Haʻakūmalae-Unukupukupu participation in this event will include Faculty & Staff of both campuses (HawCC & UHH) as well as current & former students of the Hawaiʻi Life Styles Hula program.
+In honor of the 75th Anniversary of Hawaiʻi Community College the annual Alumni dinner recognized the achievements and liestones of the college from the years past.
+The dinner began with a kīpaepae welina and included a hōʻike featuring Unukupukupu.
+Haʻakūmalae participation in this event included Faculty & Staff of both campuses (HawCC & UHH) as well as current & former students of the Hawaiʻi Life Styles Hula program.

 Kīpaepae Welina – Coastal Marine and Tourism World Conference Waikoloa

 The International Congress on Coastal and Marine Tourism (CMT) returned to Hawaii 25 years after its inaugural meeting there in 1990.
 Unukupukupu was invited to present the opening protocols for this event, a kīpaepae welina was presented to establish the foundation for all organizations and participants attending.

 This annual Hōʻike of West Hawaiʻi was held for the first time at the Pālamanui campus.
 This is an event that encourages campus wide participation in the demonstration of semester learning as shared by and with the faculty, staff, students, programs, families & community of Pālamanui.